Artist Statement: "re-imagine what else is possible"

 Much more poignant was the fact that I arrived here with a firmly rooted background, including a good sense of who I was and what I stood for, or so I thought.
 It didn’t take long for me to realize I was not able to fully transplant Sieglinde in Europe, to Sieglinde in the US.

 It became an interesting journey in debating which new values to adopt, which old beliefs to shed and which “idea of me” was most authentic and real.
-After 22 years, I realize I have become a one-of-a-kind hybrid; a tourist in both places, my home country and my new home base alike.
+After 22 years, I realize I have become a one-of-a-kind hybrid; a tourist in both places, my home country and my current home base alike.

 Geographical relocations aside, I am also the most conscious “state of me” I have ever been which unapologetically paved a highway to personal empowerment, fulfillment and success!